 Does Peppermint Oil Affect Fleas?

 For many hundreds of years, peppermint was used as an insect repellent.
-However, in modern times, many people have switched to powerful chemical alternatives.
+However, in modern times, most people have switched to powerful chemical alternatives.
 Several studies have found it to repel fleas, ticks, and mosquitos, while others have not produced conclusive evidence either way.
 The one important fact that you should know is that peppermint oil does not kill fleas.
 Some peppermint oil flea killer products usually contain other ingredients – it is not the oil that is actively killing the parasites.

 In terms of repelling fleas, peppermint oil may help, but studies have shown other essential oils are more effective in this purpose.
 Two other factors which can play a role include the oil concentration and the method of application used.

 Whichever type of flea control you use on your dog, you want to make sure that it properly controls the flea outbreak.
 If you leave it untreated, it can lead to further health complications such as the spread of bacterial and viral diseases.
-Also, it can result in flea-related dermatitis, and even anaemia in young dogs.
+Also, it can result in flea-related dermatitis, and even anemia in young dogs.

 As for products which contain peppermint essential oils, these generally contain much lower concentrations of peppermint, reducing toxicity risks.
 However, you should always avoid using this if your dog’s skin is already irritated.
 Regardless, it is worth double checking that the producer has performed all the proper safety tests.
 Buying from a reputable brand is always worthwhile when your dog’s health and safety is concerned.